Philip-Trettner/Philip-Trettner.github.io/_posts/2019-07-31-hello-blog.md

 Welcome to my blog!

 Over the years I had to solve many technical challenges and developed quite strong opinions about various design choice in library development.
-My colleagues are my go-to target when discussing and designing APIs or solving intricate problems.
+My colleagues are my go-to target when discussing and designing APIs or solving intricate problems though I plan to change that:

 Whiteboard discussions are ephemeral while blog posts are eternal---or so they say.